zc-zhai/Forecasting-Model-of-Housing-Price-in-Shanghai/README.md

 # Forecasting Model of Housing Price in Shanghai
-The project aims at collecting as comprehensive data as possible of housing in Shanghai and forecast the price by building a reliable model.<br>
+The project aims at collecting as comprehensive data as possible of housing in Shanghai and forecasting the price by building a reliable model.<br>
 Mainly using knowledge in Data Mining and Machine Learning.<br>
 Implemented by Python.<br>
 Supported by `Anaconda`.